-This two part "flipped classroom" lesson introduces students to 10 different skills and concepts for Gmail and assesses their understanding as well as ability to demonstrate these ideas through a student-created screencast.
-(This lesson is still in development: Part 1 is available now, Part 2 is coming soon!)
+This two part "flipped classroom" lesson introduces students to 10 different skills and concepts for Gmail and assesses their understanding as well as ability to demonstrate these ideas through student-created screencasts.

 - Introduce students to 10 basic GMail concepts and skills.